-- Acquire a pass from their teacher in order to be admitted to the health room. - Then go directly to the nurse's office, located in the Middle School. - The nurse will sign the pass and record the time if the student is sent back to class. - Arrangements for students sent home due to illness will be made by the nurse.
+- Acquire a pass from their teacher in order to be admitted to the health room. - Then go directly to the nurse's office. - The nurse will sign the pass and record the time if the student is sent back to class. - Arrangements for students sent home due to illness will be made by the nurse.